Bugleap-dev/260DaysOfCode/day-001/note.md

 - **$code hello.py**: Creates a file "hello" in python(py) format

+- **Syntax**: refers to the sedof rules that defines hoe code must be written for the computer to understand it, i.e Syntax = the rules for writing code correctly.

 - **$python hello.py**: runs the python code "hello.py"

 - **Function** : is an action or a verb that lets you do something in the program.